shubham526/trec-ikat-website/docs/index.md

 [cc-by-sa-image]: https://licensebuttons.net/l/by-sa/4.0/88x31.png
 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

-# **Track Coordinators**
+## **Track Coordinators**

 **[Mohammad Aliannejadi](https://aliannejadi.com/), University of Amsterdam, The Netherlands.** Dr. Aliannejadi is an Assistant Professor at the IRLab (formerly known as ILPS), the University of Amsterdam in The Netherlands.
 His research is in modeling user information needs with a focus on recommender systems, unified (meta) search, and conversational systems.

-**[Zahra Abbasiantaeb](https://zahraabbasiantaeb.github.io/), University of Amsterdam, The Netherlands.** Zahra is a first year Ph.D. student at the IRLab supervised by Dr. Aliannejadi.
+**[Zahra Abbasiantaeb](https://zahraabbasiantaeb.github.io/), University of Amsterdam, The Netherlands.** Zahra is a Ph.D. student at the IRLab supervised by Dr. Aliannejadi.
 She is working on conversational search and recommendation.
 Earlier, she has also worked on patent reference mining.
 Zahra obtained her masters in AI from the Amirkabir University of Technology with a focus on Question Answering systems.

 **[Shubham Chatterjee](https://www.dcs.gla.ac.uk/~shubham/), University of Glasgow, Scotland.** Dr. Chatterjee is a Research Associate in the [Glasgow Representation and Information Learning (GRILL) Lab](https://grilllab.ai/), part of the [Glasgow Information Retrieval](https://www.gla.ac.uk/schools/computing/research/researchsections/ida-section/informationretrieval/) group.
 The goal of his research is to design intelligent search systems which would one day respond to a user's open-ended and complex information needs with a complete answer instead of a ranked list of results.